justinethier/husk-scheme/docs/Continuations.markdown

         #t))
         -> -3

 Let's break this down.
 As the spec describes, call-with-current-continuation (or call/cc for short) expects a single function as its only argument.
-When Scheme executes call-with-current-continuation above, it takes the current continuation and passes it to this function as the `return` argument.
-At any time, this continuation can be called just like a function - at which point Scheme will abandon whatever continuation is in effect and will resume execution at the previous continuation.
+When Scheme executes call-with-current-continuation above, it packs up the current continuation and passes it in as the `return` argument.
+At any time, this continuation can be called just like a function - at which point Scheme will abandon whatever continuation is in effect and will resume execution at this previous continuation.

 So as the code above loops over the list of numbers, it finds a negative number and calls into the `return` continuation.
 Execution immediately jumps back to where `call-with-current-continuation` left off, and the whole construct evaluates to `-3`.

-Scheme continuations are first-class objects, which means they ca be assigned to variables, passed to functions, etc just like any other data type.
+Scheme continuations are first-class objects, which means they can be assigned to variables, passed to functions, etc just like any other data type.
 To give you an idea how this might be useful, here is a quick example from [Phillip Wright - Tech](http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/):

 	(define handle #f)
 	(+ 2 (call/cc (lambda (k) (set! handle k) 2)))